Princess Ozma: According to Baum's series

-The classic books

-Ozma is the daughter of the former King Pastoria of Oz.
+Ozma is the daughter of the former King Pastoria.
 As an infant, she was given to the witch Mombi of the North by the Wizard of Oz.
 Mombi transformed Ozma into a boy and called him "Tip" (short for Tippetarius) in order to prevent the rightful ruler of Oz from ascending to the throne.
 Ozma spent her entire childhood with Mombi in the form of the boy Tip and had no memory of ever having been a girl.
 During this time, Tip had managed to create Jack Pumpkinhead who was brought to life by Mombi's Powder of Life.
 In The Marvelous Land of Oz, Glinda the Good Sorceress discovered what had happened and forced Mombi to turn Tip back into Ozma.
 Since then, the Princess has possessed the Throne of Oz (although many realms within Oz remained unaware of her authority).

-In some of his last Oz books, namely The Tin Woodman of Oz and Glinda of Oz, L. Frank Baum indicated that Ozma has the appearance of a fourteen-year-old and is therefore older than Dorothy Gale.
-By that point in time, Baum had also established that the inhabitants of Oz cease to age, suggesting that Ozma would always appear to be an extremely beautiful young girl.
+In two of his last Oz books, namely The Tin Woodman of Oz and Glinda of Oz, Baum indicated that Ozma has the appearance of a fourteen-year-old and therefore older than Dorothy Gale.
+By that point in time, Baum had also established that the inhabitants of Oz cease to age, suggesting that Ozma would always appear to be young and beautiful.

 Baum was not inclined to worry about strict continuity in his series, however, and so there were discrepancies in the origins and very nature of Ozma.
 In her initial appearances, she was portrayed as no more than a human princess, born shortly before the Wizard's arrival in Oz.
 Later in the series, Baum revealed that Ozma is actually a fairy, descending from "a long line of fairy queens" as stated in The Scarecrow of Oz.
 In The Magic of Oz, Glinda tells Dorothy that no one knows how old Ozma really is.
-And in Baum's final book, Ozma herself explains that she was in fact a member of the Fairy Queen Lurline's band when Lurline enchanted Oz and turned it into a fairyland.
+In Baum's final book, Glinda of Oz, Ozma herself explains that she was in fact a member of the Fairy Queen Lurline's band when Lurline enchanted Oz and turned it into a fairyland.